To read part #1, click here

 “Go on, then.”
 Jamilah said.

 Stone turned to Hassan uncertainly.
 Hassan stepped to the side and waved his arm.
-The Native American lifted his chin and sauntered away, looking for all the world as if he had just defeated his enemies in battle.
+Stone lifted his chin and sauntered away, looking for all the world as if he had just defeated his enemies in battle.
 But the illusion was shattered when he glanced back nervously, as if he suspected that they would chase after him.